 Plus, be sure to look out for some beads to commemorate your trip to the park!

-7 Easy Tips and Strategies for Mardi Gras at Universal Studios Florida
+10 EASY Tips and Strategies for Your Mardi Gras Visit at Universal Studios Florida

 Now that you know what to expect from this Cajun celebration, let’s go through ways to make the most of your time there.